 Enable Compression: Use Gzip to reduce the size of files by up to 70%, which increases their transfer speed significantly.

-You can use Google page speed tool to check your page speed and suggestions to improve.
+You can use the Google page speed tool to check your page speed and make suggestions to improve.

 2. Is the page not over-optimized?

 - Follow the same process described in the previous step.
 The main keyword should not be included more than 8-9 times.